lspahija/blizzardberry/README.md

       - [create new client](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7tQ&project=ufcalarm-b270d)
   - GitHub OAuth
       - [create prod OAuth app](https://github.com/settings/developers)
 - dogfood the product.
-Our app needs to have a chatbot integrated, and it needs to work well.
+Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
 - Differentiate enough to be able to win the PR war when the chatbase founder gets pissed that there’s competition

 ## Launch and Sell!